GavinHuttley/DiverseSeqPaper/paper/paper.md

 Bioinformatics data sampling workflows benefit from the selection of a subset of sequences that represent the full diversity present in large sequence collections [e.g. @parks.2018.natbiotechnol; @zhu.2019.nat.commun].
 For some analyses, including groups of highly related sequences imposes a significant computational cost for no information gain (cite).
 In some circumstances, retention of highly related groups can lead to biases in estimation (cite).
 The motivation for selecting representative groups of sequences can thus be driven by both computational performance and statistical accuracy.

 Existing tools require input data in formats that themselves can be computationally costly to acquire.
-For instance, tree-based sampling procedures can be efficient, but they rely on a phylogenetic tree or a pairwise distance matrix, both of which require sequence alignment [e.g. @widmann.2006.molcellproteomics; @balaban.2019.plosone] (todo: check what source Balaban method presumes their tree comes from).
-Thus, while tree traversal algorithms are efficient, the estimation of the tree is likely to not be.
-The same holds for distance estimation.
+For instance, tree-based sampling procedures can be efficient, but they rely on a phylogenetic tree or a pairwise distance matrix, both of which require sequence alignment [e.g. @widmann.2006.molcellproteomics; @balaban.2019.plosone].
+Thus, while tree traversal algorithms are efficient, the estimation of the can tree combine the time for sequence alignment and tree estimation.

 The `diverse-seq` algorithm is linear in time and more flexible than published approaches.
 It is alignment-free and does not require sequences to be related.
 However, in the case that the sequences are homologous, the set selected by `diverse-seq` is comparable to what would be expected under published approaches where sampling is based on genetic distance @balaban.2019.plosone.